Willunga

 Willunga Farmers Market

-Every Saturday morning, producers from across the Fleurieu gather in the Willunga Recreation Park to sell seasonal produce, bread, cheese, wine, flowers and prepared foods.
+Every Saturday morning, producers from across the Fleurieu gather in the the grounds of Willunga High School to sell seasonal produce, bread, cheese, wine, flowers and prepared foods.
 It is widely considered one of the country's standout regional markets.

 Almond Blossom & Tour Down Under